MarcDominicCorral/CORRAL_2ECEA_PA1/README.md

 ```python
 for word, emoticon in emoticons.items() #It is a for loop that iterates every item in the emoticons dictionary.
 ```
 4.)
-Use the command .replace() to change the word into emoticons.
+Use the command ".replace()" to change the word into emoticons.
 ```python
 string = string.replace(word, emoticon) #It replaces the words in the input with their respective set of emoticons.
 ```